-- 1. The baseline represents current conditions (2024 conditions).
+- 1. The baseline represents current conditions (2020 conditions).
 The outputs reflect how the performance measure will change from the baseline to the target year (2050) under each of the four scenarios. - 2.
 The "-" and "+" signs shown as outputs for each performance measure under each scenario indicate the direction of change.
 A "-" sign indicates a decrease from the baseline and a "+" sign indicates an increase from the baseline.
 There are two sizes for each sign; they represent the magnitude of change (smaller signs indicate slight change; larger signs indicate more substantial change). - 3.
 The colors of the signs and numbers for each output are also important.
 Red color indicates a negative impact on the region, while green indicates a positive impact on the region.
-While many people commonly associate "-" signs with a negative impact and "+" signs with a positive impact, that is not always the case.
+While many people commonly associate "-" signs with a negative impact and "+"

+- signs with a positive impact, that is not always the case.
 It is possible to have a red "+" sign, meaning the value of that performance measure will increase under a scenario, but that increase will have a negative impact on the region. - 4.
 Some of the performance measures in Table 7-8 are qualitative.
 To help the reader interpret the differences across scenarios, consider the performance measure, "future population and employment in communities with peak population in 1970." - a.
-MAINTAIN: Maintenance of the status quo will likely yield moderate decline of population in those communities whose population peaked in 1970, the same year the region's population peaked.
+MAINTAIN: Maintenance of the status quo will likely yield continued slow decline of population in those communities whose population peaked in 1970, the same year the region's population peaked.
 These communities make up the region's peak population development footprint; after 1970, all growth essentially came at the expense of older, urban core neighborhoods that experienced decline, disinvestment, abandonment, and demolition. - b.
-CAR: Prioritization of arterial and highway infrastructure expansion will likely yield moderate decline in the population and employment of the 1970 development footprint. - c.
-TRANSIT: Investment in expansion of transit lines and stations instead of road/highway capacity will reduce some of the decline of the population and employment within the 1970 development footprint. - d.
-TOTAL: Investment in both transit and road capacity expansion will reduce population and employment even further (about half that of the MAINTAIN and CAR scenarios) within the 1970 development footprint.
+CAR: Prioritization of arterial and highway infrastructure expansion will likely yield a substantial decline in the population and employment of the 1970 development footprint. - c.
+TRANSIT: Investment in expansion of transit lines and stations instead of road/highway capacity will restore some of the population and employment within the 1970 development footprint. - d.
+TOTAL: Investment in both transit and road capacity expansion will restore some of the population and employment within the 1970 development footprint.

 Table 7-8.
-Performance Measures and Target
+Performance Measures and Targets